jeremywillans/wi-room-release/README.md

 ## Deployment (Docker)

 1. Build and Deploy Docker Container (or deploy to Cloud) - ensure you include the required variables outlined below.
-An example [docker-compose.yml](docker-compsose.yml) file has been included to sp
 - This integration does not require local device access as all communications are done over Cloud xAPI.

     ```